jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - VM escape minimizaton:
             - keep highly sensitive systems and data on separate physical machines
             - keep all hypervisor software current with vendor-released patches
             - monitor attack, exposure and abuse indexes for new threats to virtual machines (which might be better protected).
-Often, virtualization administrators have access to all virtual
+Often, virtualization administrators have access to all virtual machines.

 [3.6](#3.6) Select and determine cryptographic solutions